 Payment should be made a day before by online banking.

 Sessions are weekly.

-I am available Wednesday to Friday with some availability during the week including weekends and evenings.
+I am available Monday to Friday with some availability during weekends and evenings.

 If you are interested in finding out more about my counselling services please feel free to contact me via phone or email.
 I will aim to contact you within 48 hours.

 All phone calls will go directly to message.
 Please leave your name and number and I will contact you during office hours.